WebDevStudios/constant-contact-forms/readme.txt

 Contributors:      constantcontact, webdevstudios, tw2113, znowebdev, ggwicz, ravedev, oceas, dcooney, newyorkerlaura
 Tags: capture, contacts, constant contact, constant contact form, constant contact newsletter, constant contact official, contact forms, email, form, forms, marketing, mobile, newsletter, opt-in, plugin, signup, subscribe, subscription, widget
 Requires at least: 5.2.0
-Tested up to:      6.1.1
+Tested up to:      6.2.2
-Stable tag:        1.14.0
+Stable tag:        2.0.0
 License:           GPLv3
 License URI:       http://www.gnu.org/licenses/gpl-3.0.html
-Requires PHP:      5.6
+Requires PHP:      7.4

 The official Constant Contact plugin adds a contact form to your WordPress site to quickly capture information from visitors.

 == Description ==

-Please note: the next upcoming version 2.0.0 of this plugin will be a significant release, including both security and feature updates.
-You will be required to reconnect the plugin to your Constant Contact account after installing version 2.0.0, once it is released.
+Please note: Version 2.0.0 of this plugin is a significant release, including both security and feature updates.
+After updating to version 2.0.0, you will be required to reconnect the plugin to your Constant Contact account & reselect the lists associated with your forms.

 ##Work smarter, not harder.
 The Constant Contact Way
 Create branded emails, build a website, sell online, and make it easy for people to find you—all from one place.